-Nothing in the RV world conjures up more controversy than parking at Walmart or at truck stops!
+Nothing in the RV world conjures up more controversy than boondocking at Walmart or at truck stops!
 (Can RVs park at truck stops?)
 Here you'll find the answers you are looking for on these touchy subjects.
 Here are three articles on overnight RV parking.

 Free RV Camping Musings

 Anyone can hit the internet and look up campgrounds and then go park at one.
 Easy stuff.
 However, there is SO much more to camping than parking in what is essentially a parking lot with utilities.

 If you are wanting to escape the noise, rules (most of them), ugly views, and COST of campgrounds, you can camp on public land if you have the right tools (best portable solar panels for camping, generator, etc).
 It's harder to find public land that you would even want to camp on in the East.

 Out West, it's a different story.

 The difference is night and day.
 Marshall and Kelly have both spent pretty much 100% of their full-time RVing lives out on public lands.
 The've been camping for free and free from the negative aspects of campground life.

 From this they have gained a vast knowledge of how to do it, how to enjoy it, and how to make the most of it.

 Because of the internet, it has become MUCH easier to find free RV camping places, even since each of them hit the road.
 With websites and apps popping up all the time with everything you would want to know about the sites available, anyone can now confidently hit any boondocking spot that sounds good to them.